GiovaneIwamoto/lexical-analysis/README.md

 ### **OVERVIEW**

 Implementation of the lexical analyzer for the MiniJava programming language with some extensions.

+> [!NOTE]
-MiniJava is a subset of Java, and its lexical analyzer should be able to recognize and return the tokens of the language specified in this document, which will later be terminal symbols of the grammar that specifies the language's accepted constructs.
+> MiniJava is a subset of Java, and its lexical analyzer should be able to recognize and return the tokens of the language specified in this document, which will later be terminal symbols of the grammar that specifies the language's accepted constructs.

 [![Icons](https://skillicons.dev/icons?i=cpp,java,regex&theme=dark)](https://skillicons.dev)